 Black Jesus is crucified on the cross.
 His black skin makes a sharp contrast with the blue sky above him.
 Hands are nailed to the cross.
 The nail is covered in Jesus’s red blood.
 Drops of blood are falling from the nail.

 The nail shakes.
 Jesus’s fingers bend and form a black fist.
 The arms start shaking.
-It seems that Black Jesus is shivering.
-His head is tilted down.
-It is not from being faint as opposed to what appears first.
-Black Jesus is actually looking at something down the cross.
-Fury is firing off his eyes.
+It seems that Jesus is shivering.
+His head is tilted down, but not because he has fainted.
+Jesus is intently looking at something below the cross.
+Fury is bursting through his eyes.

-Black Jesus is looking down at a young, beautiful, dark-skin woman.
-She is wearing a white headscarf and standing down the cross.
+Jesus is watching a young, beautiful, dark-skin woman.
+Wearing a white headscarf, she is standing below the cross.
 She has wisps of red hair poking out from under the headscarf.
 She looks like an angel sent directly from heaven and has a charming smile on her face.
 The smile makes her look even more innocent.
-Why would Black Jesus be mad at an innocent woman?
+Why would Jesus be mad at an innocent woman?

 The soldier has his right hand extended towards the woman, and is leaning his left hand on the cross.
 The cross is mostly red from Black Jesus’s blood.
-Some drops of blood are also dripping on the white headscarf of the woman, but she is not noticing them.
+Some drops of blood are also dripping on the white headscarf of the woman, but she does not notice them.
 Or perhaps she does, but she is ignoring them.
 All her attention is on treating the scratch on the extended middle finger of the Roman soldier.
-Could Black Jesus ever forgive him for the crucifixion?
-Could ever forgive her for…?
+Could Jesus ever forgive him for the crucifixion?
+Could he ever forgive her for…?